Syrian National Council

 In November 2012, the Syrian National Council agreed to unify with several other opposition groups to form the National Coalition for Syrian Revolutionary and Opposition Forces, commonly named the Syrian National Coalition.

 The Syrian National Council withdrew from the Syrian National Coalition on 20 January 2014 in protest at the decision of the coalition to attend the Geneva II Conference on Syria.
+The Coalition eventually supplanted the Council as the main representative body of the opposition.
+As of the mid-2010s, the Syrian National Council is no longer active.